About the Nicotine Patch

 - Do not use the patch if you are pregnant.

-- Nicotine patch manufacturers suggests that you use nicotine patches for 6-10 weeks - depending on what patch brand and your smoking habits.
+- Nicotine patch manufacturers suggest that you use nicotine patches for 6-10 weeks - depending on what patch brand and your smoking habits.

 - If you smoke more than 10 cigarettes per day, start at Step 1 (21mg) for 4 weeks.
 Use Step 2 (14mg) for 2-weeks and Step 3 (7mg) for two weeks.